felixbarten/Requirements-Engineering/_includes/content.md

 </dl>

 # Week 4

+## Final Workshop Description

+### Goal

+During our co-creation session we seek to prove/refute the following claims:

+- Which type of usability problems might be annoying but have no impact on education?
+    - What type of usability problems have students experienced while working with blackboard?

+- Which type of usability problems will lead to problems in education?
+    - Has a student at any point in time have their performance during a course be negatively impacted due to a usability issue with blackboard?

+The goal of the workshop will be to design the most unusable digital learning environment system.
+One with functionalities that are difficult enough to use that they actually affect one's productivity.
+There are constraints in the sense that you cannot say the feature just does not work and a scenario cannot take an infinite amount of time to complete.
+Ideally, the system would still pose issues even for seasoned users of the system.

+### Script

+To do this we will do the following:

+- Seperate the workshop members into groups (5 in total).

+- Use force-fitting and assign each student a different aspect of the DLE (These will be the basic functionality of blackboard that we have gathered from our interviews)

+- The students must then come up with steps required for that part of the system with intention of ending up with a system with lowest usability level possible.
+(Time limit of 5 minutes)

+- Once the time limit is up, we will go through each scenario and decide which ones are worst when it comes to a user’s productivity along with asking other people in the workshop of ways they can think of making the scenario worse.

+*Expectations*:

+- No one can really come up with a nonusable scenario.
+This implies that is difficult to come up with real usability issues that affect productivity.

+- We end up with a nice set of functionalities with a low level of usability and we can analyze these to see which of these are present in blackboard and actually affect students.
+People often use past experiences to come up with idea so we can assume that they will gain at least some experience of usability effects

+- We end up up with very differing opinions on usability when going through the list of scenarios at the end of the session which shows how subjective usability can be.

+*Functionality*:

+1. The posting of announcements
+2. Creating course assignments (Teachers)
+3. Submitting assignments (Students)
+4. Organizing course material (Teachers) E.G. documents, lectures notes/slides
+5. Taking/doing Quizes/Tests (Students)

+*Time*:

+Workshop has a max duration of 20 minutes and will then be followed by 10 minutes feedback round.

 ## Assignment

 0. Execute the group elicitation technique to get information on the requirements for the DLO during the workshop hours on Thursday.